 Boardwalk Cottages (Adrift Hospitality): Small to medium-sized families will feel comfortable at this property close to downtown Long Beach, which offers studios as well as cottages with one to three bedrooms.
 We stayed in a two-bedroom duplex cottage and appreciated the 10-minute walk to the beach and the convenience of a kitchen.

 The rooms are quite small (we barely had room for our playard in the master), but the beds are comfortable.
 After sleeping in the same space for a couple of nights at the Dosewallips cabin, the adults were happy to stop sneaking into bed like teenagers.
 One note: I would not plan to work or attend school remotely unless you bring your own hotspot.
-The Wi-Fi signal was quite weak and I even had trouble looking up a local coffee shop and using the OpenKey app that unlocks the door.
-Cottages start at $138 per night, but rates are highly variable depending on seasonality and holidays.
+The Wi-Fi signal was relatively weak and I even had trouble looking up a local coffee shop and using the OpenKey app that unlocks the door.
+Cottages start at $112 per night, but rates vary depending on seasonality and holidays.

 Hiking: The Hood Canal area offers some beautiful hikes, but it can be difficult to find ones to suit little legs.
 Road closures for seasonal wildlife corridors and prior years’ fire damage also affect popular local trails.
 Here are a few shorter hikes near Dosewallips State Park and one on the Long Beach Peninsula we’ve discovered: